The Trailer for Firefly Lane Season 2’s Final Episodes Is Here, & We’re Crying

 Izzie Stevens and Elliot Reid never crossed paths in their respective medical shows, Grey’s Anatomy and Scrubs.
-But thanks to the arrival of the Netflix drama series Firefly Lane, the actors who played those beloved characters — Katherine Heigl and Sarah Chalke — prove their onscreen chemistry is a match made in heaven!
+But thanks to the Netflix drama series Firefly Lane, the actors who played those beloved characters — Katherine Heigl and Sarah Chalke — prove their onscreen chemistry is a match made in heaven!
 Based on Kristin Hannah’s novel by the same name, Firefly Lane revolves around the lives of two women and the 30-year friendship they’ve built along the way.
-Season 1 debuted back in February 2021, but when exactly will Firefly Lane Season 2 premiere?
-Luckily, fans will get to see what becomes of Kate and Tully’s friendship... but there’s a catch.
+Season 1 debuted back in February 2021, and Part 1 of Season 2 in December 2022.
+But when exactly will Firefly Lane Season 2 premiere its final episodes?
+Luckily, fans will get to see what becomes of Kate and Tully’s friendship sooner than expected.

 The streaming platform renewed the series for a second season back in May 2021, posting a video of Heigl and Chalke on Zoom together where they proceeded to answer fan questions and made the official announcement that Firefly Lane would return for a sophomore season — a fact that they’re equally excited about.
 “Trust us, it’s going to be worth the wait,” Chalke stated in the clip while toasting the big news with her co-star.
 “And we promise all of your questions will be answered.”
 Heigl made sure to chime in as well, stating, “We are so grateful to all of you for your support.”

-So, join us in celebrating another season — but, in full disclosure, prepare for a bit of disappointment, too.
-Here’s everything we know (so far) about the show’s return.
+So, join us in celebrating another season — but, in full disclosure, prepare for a bit of disappointment and heartbreak, too.
+Here’s everything we know about the show’s return.

 How did Firefly Lane Season 1 end?